Chapter 1: Messages

 Deep under the roads of Dílosi Abbey lights flashed back and forth as many câinesc jumped and twisted to the fast beats of music.
 They danced through a large cave with a stand in the center where a makeshift stage laid.
 Many of them were filled with joy, while a select few getting a little too close.

-Slowly crawling through the crowd a singular purple câinesc with blue tipped curly hair going around his face.
-He wore a fancy burgundy blazer with golden gloves.
+Slowly crawling through the crowd a singular purple câinesc with blue-tipped curly hair going around his face.
+He wore a fancy burgundy blazer with blue gloves.
 He leaned back and forth, sniffing the scent of the women, especially the ones enjoying the party too much.
 Behind him, a white katzenartig in a gray soldier’s uniform with a red trim line followed with slight disappointment.

 The purple câinesc grabbed a drink and gulped it down really fast before grabbing a sexy câinesc woman from another kissing her boldly.
 This action pissed off the câinesc man she was dancing with.
 The purple câinesc was quickly punched right in the face.
 “Don’t you touch my woman.”